 To decide which are the best social networks for your business, you should first be clear about the most used ones.
 This will allow you to optimize your marketing strategies, in addition to establishing a communication channel for your insurance company.

-Remember to choose the ones most used by your buyer persona.
-This is the only way your strategy will be effective.
+Remember to choose the ones most used by your buyer persona and include them in your insurance marketing plan.
+This is the only way your strategy will be effective and you will not lose focus.

-Today, the platform has a large number of active users, which indicates that it is still a very popular network, where we could find our target audience, in which publications appear on the wall as news.
+Nowadays, the platform has a large number of active users, something that indicates that it is still a very used network, where we could find our target audience.
 Although it seems to be a B2C social network, if it is correctly focused, it can be very profitable for B2B.

 There are around 2.5 billion monthly users on Facebook.
-In addition, it allows you to launch campaigns segmented according to age, location, interests, behaviors…
+In addition, it allows to launch campaigns segmenting according to age, location, interests, behaviors…

 Being a professional social network, it is ideal for businesses that target other companies or companies (B2B).